whscienceteacher/whscienceteacher.github.io/README.md

 [Roller Coaster Motion](./rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.

+[Wave Interference](./waveinterference/) - **Physics** - Change the wavelength and amplitude of two waves and see the resultant wave.
+The waves move so it looks like a real wave.

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.